-Identifying Betting Scams
+Betting Scams Go Social: Scamdicappers

-Some of the top betting scams on social media are related to soliciting basic investments, joining betting syndicates, and the sale of prediction software.
-Investment scams look similar to other money flipping scams that run rampant on social media.
-They require an immediate investment upfront with promise of returns much larger than the initial sum.
-Typically these scams will require the user to provide funds through wire, cashier’s check or by sharing direct account information so as to avoid potential credit card claims once the scam is identified.
-Sports investment scams target not only individuals (and particularly those who appear to have money to spend) but whole organizations as well, framing these scams as business opportunities.
+Capitalizing on the inherent trust that social networks establish between users, cyber criminals engage with unsuspecting users, building rapport through direct messages before requesting funds or financial account information.
+Some of the top betting scams on social media are related to soliciting investments, joining betting syndicates, and the sale of prediction software.
+Investment scams look similar to other money-flipping scams that run rampant on social media.
+They require an immediate investment upfront with the promise of returns much larger than the initial sum.
+Typically, online betting scams will require the user to provide funds through a wire or sharing direct account information to avoid potential credit card claims once identified.
+Targets are not limited to individuals and can include entire organizations by framing these scams as business opportunities.

 Protect Yourself from Betting Scams